 What else can you do at this stage. ?

-Most shops don’t worry about this in the early stages, I mean really you wouldn’t be thinking about your overall look even before you open an Etsy shop.
+Most shops don’t worry about this in the early stages, I mean really you wouldn’t be thinking about your overall look even before you open an Etsy shop selling Pet items.
 But getting this acceptable from the start can save you a lot of time in the long run.

 Changing the overall look and feel of your shop takes you away from the critical tasks in your shop.
 So getting it right or at least nearly right from the start can make a lot of difference.

 There are lots of branding ideas on Pinterest.
-Search branding my shop.
-You can find my own board on branding, for logo ideas and colours.
+Search branding in my shop.
+You can find my own board on branding, for logo ideas and colors.
+You will find this post helpful on Branding your Etsy shop

 - Check out google trends.
 Search a few keywords and see if your product is trending or indeed if it is receiving any upturn in trends.
 You can also look at breakout searches here.
 Say you intend to sell Home Made Slime – (I know, every parent’s nightmare) but google trends indicate a breakout of White Frozen slime.
 You just never know.